The Beginner’s No-Fail Guide to Starting Seeds Indoors

 As the seed starting mix starts to absorb the moisture, add more water as needed.
 (This will take several minutes, as peat-based seed starting mixes are slow to absorb.)
 You want the mix to be uniformly damp, like wet sand.

-Fill your seedling pots with this pre-moistened seed starting mix.2
+Fill your pots or trays with this pre-moistened seed starting mix.
+(2)

 Step 3: Sow your seeds.

-Place two to four seeds on the surface of the seed starting mix, and gently press the seeds down so they’re nestled in nicely.
+Place two to four seeds (per pot) on the surface of the seed starting mix, and gently press the seeds down with your fingers so they’re nestled in nicely.

 If your seeds are larger (like beans or peas) or they require darkness to germinate (check the instructions on the seed packets), cover them with a layer of vermiculite or seed starting mix equal to their height, usually 1/4 inch to 1/2 inch.